 The 2nd location is Pracownia Cukiernicza “Zagoździński” in the western Wola district on ul.
 Górczewska 15.
 This is one of Warsaw’s most famous family run bakeries, especially when it comes to the delights of pączki.
 Opened by Władysław Zagoździński in 1925 on ul.
 Wolska 53, (later on Wolska 66), it remained on this street until 1973, when they moved to the current address where the 4th generation of the family continue doing what they do best.
 It’s not uncommon to find a long queue here anytime of the year, but on Fat Thursday you can expect it to be even longer.
 And quite right!
 If you can muster up the patience to wait (be warned – sometimes hours), you won’t be disappointed!

 Five days later, there's another food-based tradition, which may not exactly be to everyone's taste.
 Celebrated on the Tuesday before Ash Wednesday, the last day to indulge before Wielki Post (The Great Fast/Lent) begins.
 It's also the day that marks the end of the Karnawał (Carnival) period, which in many other countries is the day people will celebrate before the forty days of fasting and religious observance should begin.
 In Poland this is known as Śledziówka or Śledzik (literally Herring Night) and you'll find the traditional pickled herring washed down with shots of vodka in many homes, bars and restaurants.
 Be warned this can get messy despite the fact most people are supposed to be at work or university the following day.
-In 2022 Śledziówka falls on March 5th, and if you're on town, there are plenty of vodka bars to try it, such as Pijalnia Wódki.
+In 2023 Śledziówka falls on February 21, and if you're in town, there are plenty of vodka bars to try it in, such as Pijalnia Wódki.